sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-oems.md

 | Office 2016                  | No           | Yes          | Yes          |
 | Compact OS                   | Yes          | Yes          | No           |

 Many of the tools and techniques are the same as those used for Windows 8.1.
 Windows 10 has deprecated WimBoot and replaced it with [Compact OS](https://msdn.microsoft.com/library/windows/hardware/dn940129.aspx).
-Pay attention to sections where the image is deployed as Compact OS and using ScanState tool with Compact OS images.

-## OEM Activation 3.0
+## OA3.0

 For OEMs deploying systems with **OEM Activation 3.0 (OA 3.0)** enabled, please pay special attention to important additional steps and guidance regarding **OA 3.0** specific considerations.